 The Abundant Life Church provides our occupancy, telephone, receptionist, Internet, copy/duplication services, and many other helps that make it possible for us to provide computer classes to our community.
 Without their generosity we could not help others.

 The Pastor, David E. Keller, is a forward thinking man of God with a vision and burden of service to our community.
 By his foresight, ALC enables many religious and non-religious ministries and charitable works — some with a secular focus.
-Their ministries include the Building Blocks Daycare Ministries, Inc., a clothing bank, Tuesday Night basketball, El Iglesia del Vida Abundante, Revolution Youth Ministries, Connect Points, the annual Easter Messiah Drama, and many other worthy works.
+Their ministries include a clothing bank, Tuesday Night basketball, El Iglesia del Vida Abundante, Revolution Youth Ministries, Connect Points, and many other worthy works.
 There is much information and some videos available from their web site — we encourage you to look it over.

 Catholic Charities of the Diocese of Fort Wayne–South Bend, Inc., is probably one of the largest and best respected social services agencies serving people in the Indiana counties of Adams, Allen, DeKalb, Elkhart, Huntington, Kosciusko, LaGrange, Marshall, Noble, Steuben, St. Joseph, Wabash, Wells, and Whitley.
 They help people regardless of their religious affiliation, race, national origin, or gender.